Luxury Loungewear Challenge: Sewing with Silk and Fitting Without Darts

 Fortunately, these two small modifications resulted in a well-fitting top that was neither too tight in the shoulders, nor too loose in the bust.
 Taking the precautions of making a muslin in a practice fabric and modifying my patterns was certainly time-consuming, but paid off when my finished product was the look I was hoping for without compromising on fit and comfort.

 Editor’s note: To find out more about the ensemble Hannah created for the 2022 Digital Ambassadors’ Luxury Loungewear Challenge, read her first installment here.
-You can also see what her three challengers created, and vote for your favorite.
-Your vote enters you into a sweepstakes for a chance to win one prize package from The Taunton Press and Threads magazine.
+You can also see what her three challengers created and find out about the winning ensemble here.

 Photos: courtesy of Hannah Hamill, except where noted.